Dust buildup is something normal for manufacturing plants. There are countless reasons for its occurrence:

 Direct risks from dust buildup

 One specific, deadly accident could be the combustive dust explosion.
 After long periods of accumulation, dust can become dangerous.
 If it comes in contact with an ignition source, it might explode and put the wellbeing of everyone in the facility in danger.
 Such cases are not rare.
 In recent years, they are becoming more common.
 OSHA often improves its standards by requiring good housekeeping habits from factories.
 If you want to avoid a serious incident or a large fine, regularly cleaning the dust is essential.
-Never allow it to accumulate for long periods of time.
+Do not allow it to accumulate over time.

 The Best Dust Control Methods